Addressing health inequalities: the role of speech and language therapy

 What leads to health inequalities?

 As outlined in the previous sections, the associated variables, causes and pathways to health inequalities are varied and complex.
-Members are encouraged to use the references and resources list to explore these further.
+Members are encouraged to use the references and resources hub to explore these further.

 Here, we outline some key factors related to discrimination that can contribute to health inequalities.